 Keep your elbows wide and your chest lifted for this exercise.
 Also, be sure to keep your hands behind your head to help support your neck.

 Modification: As a modification, you can simply march your legs up instead of keeping them up in table top and extending your legs.
 Just keep your feet flat on the floor and curl your upper body up towards your right knee and then lift your right knee towards your chest.
 Bring your upper body back to center, place your right foot down, and twist your upper body towards the left, bringing your left knee up towards your chest.
 Listen to your body and do the exercise that feels best for you!
 The aim of criss-cross tightening across your mid-section is to tighten and tone your core.

 Now you’re ready to repeat the above circuit 2 more times so that you do each of these exercises for a total of 3 rounds and 30 repetitions each!

 Post Workout Tip: Be sure to stretch after this and every workout.
 Breathe slowly and feel your muscles loosening and lengthening as you stretch.

-Even though you may worry that this is only 10 minutes, the point is to fit a workout into your busy schedule!
+Even though you may worry that this is only 10 minutes, the point is to fit full body workout for women into your busy schedule!
 Eventually, that 10 minutes may become 15 minutes, then 20, and then 30.
 Getting into the habit of working out consistently is more important than the length of the workout.

-Congratulations for going through this full body workout!
+Congratulations for going through full body workout for women!
 Drink plenty of water after your workout and enjoy a post-workout snack that contains some protein to help rebuild your muscles.